serxoz/post_install/README.md

 In this script **dwm** is my default tiling window manager to install. (you can comment out or delete the lines that install dwm if you don't want to install it)

+This is the suckless software that will be install

+* dwm
+* dmenu
+* slstatus
+* st

 ## Process

 This script will install all you need to start with a new Linux system.
 Some distros need more software than other ones.